CasuallyPassingBy/Maths_Notes/README.md

 This project is licensed under the MIT License.
 See the [LICENSE](./LICENSE) file for details.

 # Contact
-If you have any questions or feedback, you can reach out to me via email or through the GitHub Issues page.
+If you have any questions or feedback, you can reach out to me via [emial](kbt.moscoso@gmail.com) or through the GitHub Issues page.